When More Technical Knowledge Isn’t Enough

 - Do unexpected “one-time” expenses continually sabotage your spending plan?

 If so, you are not alone.
 When things are not working in our financial lives, our research shows a person usually needs more than additional technical knowledge about money, finances, and investments.

 Eighty Percent of Money Decisions Are Made Emotionally

-Researchers tell us that about 80% of our financial decisions are made in the emotional part of our brain.
-Instead of using our logical portion of our brain to make money decisions, we use the logical portion of our brain to justify the emotional decisions.
+Researchers tell us that about 80% of our financial decisions are made in the emotional part of the brain.
+Instead of using the logical portion of our brain to make money decisions, we use the logical portion of our brain to justify the emotional decisions.

-In financial therapy, we help clients understand that most financial decisions are usually governed by what we think, feel, and believe about money and how those beliefs are affecting our every day financial decisions.
+In financial therapy, we help clients understand that most financial decisions are governed by what we think, feel, and believe about money and how those beliefs are affecting our everyday financial decisions.